Mandarin Oriental, Milan

 Where the hotel sits in Milan

-The Mandarin Oriental stands on Via Andegari, between the Scala (400 m) and the fashion Quadrilatero (Via Montenapoleone 300 m, Via della Spiga 350 m).
+The Mandarin Oriental stands on Via Andegari, between the Scala (400 m) and the fashion Quadrilatero (Via Montenapoleone at 300 m, Via della Spiga at 350 m).
 Duomo ten minutes on foot, Brera eight.
-Montenapoleone metro station (M3 line) 400 m, Linate airport 25 minutes by car, Malpensa 50 minutes.
-The district is affluent, quiet after 8pm, very residential, luxury boutiques and art galleries.
+Montenapoleone metro station (M3 line) at 400 m, Linate airport 25 minutes by car, Malpensa 50 minutes.
+The quarter is affluent, calm after 20h, very residential, luxury boutiques and art galleries.

 Good to know